American Home Shield: Company Overview

 The Three Plans

-AHS offers three tiered plans designed to accommodate different coverage needs and budgets.
-Here's how they compare:
+AHS offers three tiered plans designed to fit different coverage needs and budgets.
+Here is how the two most popular tiers compare:

-ShieldPlatinum includes everything in ShieldGold plus roof leak repair coverage (up to $1,000), higher appliance limits (up to $4,000 per item), and extras like HVAC tune-ups and code violation coverage.
+ShieldPlatinum includes everything in ShieldGold plus roof leak repair coverage (up to $1,000 per agreement term), higher appliance limits (up to $4,000 per item), unlimited AC refrigerant, and up to $250 for code violations, permits, and modifications.

 Pricing Breakdown

-Monthly costs vary significantly based on your ZIP code, home size, and which service fee option you choose.
+Monthly costs vary significantly by ZIP code, home size, and which service fee option you choose.
 A higher service fee typically lowers your monthly premium.
+Based on 2026 quote data from multiple independent sources, plans now run anywhere from $29.99 to $119.99 per month nationally.

 |---|---|---|